Oil Painting vs Watercolor - Which One's Better for You?

 1. Oil Paints Are More Forgiving Than Watercolors

-If a color is wrong, you can simply wipe it away with a cloth, scrape it off with a palette knife, or paint over it without losing texture or detail.
-This flexibility makes oils ideal for beginners who are still finding their way with techniques and color mixing.
+One of the biggest advantages of oil paints is how forgiving they are.
+Because oils stay wet for 24–72 hours, you have plenty of time to blend, smooth, or even remove areas you don’t like.
+If a color feels off, you can wipe it away with a cloth, scrape it with a palette knife, or paint over it without losing detail or texture.
+This flexibility makes oils beginner-friendly while you’re still learning technique and color mixing.

 2. Watercolors Are Easier to Clean and Set Up